Unsupervised Learning for AC Optimal Power Flow with Fast Physics-Aware Layer: Methodology

 \textit{Post-completion Variables.} $\tilde{\bm{z}} = [ (P^{g}_{\mathcal{R}})^\top, (Q^{g}_{\mathcal{R} \cup \mathcal{G}})^\top ]^\top \in \mathbb{R}^{2|\mathcal{R}|+|\mathcal{G}|}$.
 Once $\bm{z}$ is found, the remaining system variables, \textit{i.e.}, the active power generation $P^{g}_{\mathcal{R}}$ and the reactive power generation $Q^{g}_{\mathcal{R} \cup \mathcal{G}}$, can be explicitly computed from the power balance equations \eqref{eq:pf_p} at buses $\mathcal{R}$ and equations \eqref{eq:pf_q} at buses $\mathcal{R} \cup \mathcal{G}$ to complete the system state.

 The process of finding the completion variables $\bm{z}$ given the prediction variables $\bm{x}$ is formulated as a fixed-point problem, $\bm{z} = T(\bm{z}, \bm{x})$, where $T$ denotes the FDPF iteration.
 We here omit the dependency on the load profile $\bm{d}$ for simplicity.
 FDPF~\cite{monticelliFastDecoupledLoad1990,stott1974FastDecoupledLoadFlow} is a highly efficient variant of the NR method that leverages key physical characteristics of high-voltage transmission systems, i.e., negligible lines’ series resistances and shunt reactances and small voltage angle differences~\cite{buasonAnalysisFastDecoupled2021}.
-These physical properties allow the full PF Jacobian to be decoupled and approximated by two constant, sparse matrices, $\bm{B}'$ and $\bm{B}''$.
-This decouples the PF problem into two smaller, independent linear systems that are solved iteratively:
+These physical properties allow the full PF Jacobian to be decoupled and approximated by two constant sparse matrices, $\bm{B}'$ and $\bm{B}''$.
+This decouples the PF problem into two smaller and independent linear systems that are solved iteratively:

-Since $\bm{B}'$ and $\bm{B}''$ are constant, they can be computed and factorized only once before the training and inference process begin, hence each FDPF iteration reduces to inexpensive forward and backward substitutions.
+Since $\bm{B}'$ and $\bm{B}''$ are constant, they can be computed and factorized only once before the training and inference process begin, hence each FDPF iteration reduces to inexpensive triangular linear solves with the pre-factorization factors.